Viorica-SP/OOP-Project/README.md

 3. Add a sale (when a sale is being registered the quantity of the respective board game will be decresed automaticly)
 4. Determine the most loyal client (if no client exists, a specific message will be displayed)
 5. Determine the best sold board game(if no boardgame exists, a specific message will be displayed)
-6. Save the most loyal client and best-selling board game in a text file(the informations will be exported in a text file with the name"file.dat" alongside the time at witch the raport was generated)
+6. Save the most loyal client and best-selling board game in a text file(the informations will be exported in a text file with the name"file.dat" alongside the time at which the report was generated)
 7. Display the game list from inventory
 8. Display the client list
 9. Display the sales list